person | wage | education | female |

 One of the best features of R is its extensive ecosystem of packages contributed by the statistical community.
 You find R packages for almost any statistical method out there and many statisticians provide R packages to accompany their research.

-Maybe the most frequently used package is the tidyverse package, which provides a comprehensive suite of data management and visualization tools.
-You can install the package with the command install.packages("tidyverse") and you can load it with
+package, which provides a comprehensive suite of data management and visualization tools.
+You can install the package with the command install.packages("tidyverse")

 at the beginning of your code.
 We will explore several additional packages in the course of the lecture.